Even worse financial pain may still be coming.

 In the Golden State, residents pay a nickel deposit for smaller beverage containers and a dime deposit for larger ones.
 That money makes its way to the state Beverage Container Recycling Fund, which pays back the deposit on redeemed containers.

-California Department of Resources Recycling and Recovery (CalRecycle) uses the fund to subsidize the state’s 1,800 collection centers.
-It does this by paying them the estimated difference between the revenue they can get selling plastic and glass scrap and their higher recovery costs (the state assumes aluminum’s higher value covers its collection and recycling costs).
-Essentially, it aims to cover any losses and make them financially whole.
+California Department of Resources Recycling and Recovery (CalRecycle) dips into the fund to subsidize the state’s 1,800 collection centers.
+It does this by paying them the estimated difference between the revenue they can get selling plastic and glass scrap and their higher processing costs (the state assumes aluminum’s higher value covers its collection and recycling costs).
+Essentially, it aims to cover any losses and make the redemption centers financially whole.

-But, in estimating payments, CalRecycle uses an old formula relying on 12-month scrap value averages from the previous year, with a three-month lag time, so the number doesn’t necessarily reflect current-market plastic and glass prices.
+But, in estimating payments, CalRecycle uses an old formula relying on 12-month scrap value averages from the previous year, with a three-month lag time, so the numbers don’t reflect current-market plastic and glass prices.
 CalRecycle is bound by statute to use the formula, so any change must come from the legislature.

 “We want to address it; however, at present, we are bound by current statute,” said Mark Oldfield, spokesman for CalRecycle.

-The formula presents problems for redemption centers when PET bale values plummet over a sustained period of time, Gitlitz said.
+The formula presents problems for redemption centers when values plummet over a sustained period of time, Gitlitz said.

 “Any savings that the redemption centers might have banked from better times, they’ve expended those already,” she said.

-At the same time, the centers are less able to cushion shortfalls by selling aluminum because the value of the metal has dropped too.
+At the same time, the centers are less able to cushion shortfalls by selling aluminum, because the value of the metal has dropped too.
 Aluminum dropped from a peak of $1,916 per ton in April 2011 to $1,135 per ton in November 2015, according to CRI.

-Redemption centers are an important piece of the PET collection system in California.
-About 87 percent of the state’s PET deposit containers that are recycled are returned through redemption centers, feeding plastics reclaimers with about 175,000 tons of PET scrap per year.
+Redemption centers are an important piece of the collection system in California.
+About 88 percent of the state’s deposit containers that are recycled are returned through redemption centers, feeding the recycling industry with about 1 million tons of glass, aluminum and plastic per year.

 Quantifying shortfall in subsidies

-The result has been closures, including the recent shuttering of 200 redemption centers by one company, rePlanet.
+The result has been closures, including the recent shuttering of 200 redemption centers by the company rePlanet.
 In total, at least 279 centers have closed in the state since the beginning of the year, according to CRI.

 CRI, a Culver City, Calif.-based nonprofit organization, recently released reports quantifying the degree to which the subsidies have fallen short of what they would be if they were based on current market conditions.
-It estimated redemption centers experienced a collective $43 million shortfall from July 2012 to December 2015.
-Of that $43 million, about $40 million came through shortfalls in PET payments and $3 million via shortfalls in glass payments.
+It estimated redemption centers have experienced a collective $43 million shortfall from July 2012 to December 2015.
+Of that $43 million, about $40 million was shortfalls in PET payments and $3 million was shortfalls in glass payments.